marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ## Disclaimer

-At the end of this article there is a small _cheat sheet_ of some of the most useful commands form vim that I keep around for convenience.
-Still, this is an intermediate level article and assumes that you already know the basics of vim, like closing the editor and move around inside a file.
+This article is not for Vim beginners.
+I assume that you know where your `.vimrc` for `init.vim` file resides.
+Also how to use (Neo)Vim _plugin managers_ and how to save and quit from Vim.

 ## Install required software